-A delicious flavorful Instant Pot Chili Recipe using with Dry Beans!
-This adaptable recipe can be made with your choice of ground meat or vegan soy crumbles.
+This adaptable recipe can be made with your choice of ground meat ( beef, turkey or chicken) or vegan soy crumbles and dry pinto beans or black beans.
 A great way to use up all your pantry ingredients!
 Vegan and Gluten-Free adaptable!
 Serve it up with Zucchini Cornbread!

-Here’s a hearty flavorful recipe for Chili that can be made in your Instant Pot pressure cooker using dry beans from your pantry.
+Here’s a hearty flavorful recipe for Chili that can be made in your Instant Pot pressure cooker using dry beans from and crushed tomatoes from your pantry.
 The best part?
 This recipe is very adaptable.

-Make it with organic ground beef or turkey or chicken, or keep it vegan by adding textured soy protein or “soy crumbles”.
+Make it with organic, lean ground beef or turkey or chicken, or keep it vegan by adding textured soy protein or “soy crumbles”.
+A quick and hearty chili with bold rich flavor!
+This recipe calls for dry pinto beans but black beans, and red beans will both work!

 I love this hearty chili served up with this Zucchini Cornbread!
 So delicious!